AlexColmer/Cloud_Computing_With_AWS/README.md

 - once you have launched connect to your instance and find ssh client
 - got to gitbash and follow the next steps
-- run this command to get the correct permision `chmod 400 devops-tech201.pem` run `ls -ll` to see it has worked
+- run this command to get the correct permision `chmod 400 <key pair>` run `ls -ll` to see it has worked
-- then run the ssh with this code `ec2-34-244-14-131.eu-west-1.computate.amazonaws.com`
+- then run the ssh with this code `ec2(ip).eu-west-1.computate.amazonaws.com`
 - once inside the ssh then `sudo apt-get update -y`
 - after this then `sudo apt-install nginx` to install nginx copy your ip adress and you should see nginx on your browser